In Midst Of Opioid Crisis, FDA May Block New Addiction Drug From Market

 "As a clinician, it's always important for me to have more tools," Andrea Barthwell, an addiction treatment specialist, wrote in public comments on Braeburn's FDA petition.
 "Moreover, there are gaps in care from the current buprenorphine treatment options that Brixadi may fill."

-Brixadi can be used weekly as well as monthly, allowing doctors to see their patients more frequently, and monitor them more closely, at the start of treatment, according to several comments.
+Brixadi can be used weekly as well as monthly, allowing doctors to see their patients more frequently and monitor them more closely at the start of treatment, according to several comments.

 Another issue is cost.